Aba250-1004/wireframing-vssl-mockup/README.md

 ## Setup

-1. `git pull upstream master` to get this morning' starter code.
+1. Fork and Clone this repo.
-2. Inside your `morning_exercise` folder for today, open the folder called `vssl_mockup` in atom.
+2. Open the folder called `vssl_mockup` in your text editor.
-3. Inside the `vssl_mockup` folder, create an `index.html` file.
-Make sure to create it on the same level as the `img` folder and `mockup.png`.
+3. Inside this folder, create an `index.html` file.
 4. Add the boilerplate to your html file.
 5. Open `index.html` in your browser.